 Most of you will have a future consisting of tomorrow, next week, next month, next year and so on.
 Rather than worry or think about what you don’t want, turn the tables and focus your thoughts on what you do want.

-The bottom line of what we want is to feel good and to be satisfied with our lives.
+What most of us want is to feel good and to be satisfied with our lives.
 Satisfaction, whether it has to do with our careers or other facets of our lives has to do with being conscious and paying attention to each moment as it unfolds, and trying to meet it with as much presence as possible.
 It is not about waiting until tomorrow to wake up; it is about coming more fully into your life now no matter what it looks like outside of ourselves.

-Too often we delay allowing ourselves to feel good, because we are waiting for something to happen whether it has to do with us or not.
-And when we do complete a task or project, receive recognition for a great performance, or get funding for a business for instance, how long do you allow yourself to feel good?
-Even with social media, we are triggered by likes and shares.
+Too often we delay allowing ourselves to feel good, because we are waiting for something to happen whether it has to do with us or someone else.
+And when we complete a task or project, receive recognition for a great performance, or get funding for a business for instance, how long do you allow yourself to feel good?
+Even with social media, we are triggered by likes and shares and when it happens the feel good chemical dopamine is released.
 Then the moment passes, recognition dims and then you are off to whatever is next.
 What would happen if you allowed yourself to feel good now no matter where you are or what you are doing?